Nothing Says Spring Like Fresh, Wild GreensLinda Gabris March 17, 2021

 - 2 cups milk (low fat or soy milk works great)

-Return mixture to pan.
+- Return mixture to pan.
 Add milk and seasonings and heat through.
-A dandelion flower plucked of its yellow petals makes a pretty scatter for the top of the soup.
+The yellow petals of a dandelion flower make a pretty scatter for the top of the soup.

 This is a refreshingly light, bright soup that has a hint of fragrant curry.
 (Serves 4 to 6.)